lmco/lm-mit-momentum22/Visualizer/README.md

    2. Enter `bokeh serve Visualizer --show --args -v <mapname>` on your commandline, where `<mapname>` is a map stored in the maps directory, press `Enter` for the Visualizer
 3. A web browser tab should open with the Visualizer utility at http://localhost:5006/Visualizer

+**NOTE:** We strongly recommend using Chrome with the Visualizer.
+Graphical anomalies were observed when using the zoom feature in Firefox.
+Other browser are untested.

 ## Dependencies

 ``` sh